-A cloud accounting tool can be one of the most powerful contributors to the day-to-day running of your company.
-With a system like Xero or QuickBooks Online, you can enjoy a crystal-clear view of your accounting, stay on top of projects and time tracking, and maximize tax deductions.
+A cloud accounting tool is one of the most powerful contributors to the day-to-day running of a company.
+With a system like Xero or QuickBooks Online, you can enjoy a crystal-clear view of your accounting, maximize tax deductions, and even stay on top of projects and time tracking.

-In terms of the accounting features that most businesses need, Xero and QuickBooks Online are both comprehensive tools that are likely to tick your boxes.
-But their approaches are different, and they each have different strengths.
+In terms of the accounting features that most businesses need, Xero and QuickBooks Online are both comprehensive tools that tick most boxes.
+But their approaches are different, and they each have different pros and cons.

 Xero was founded in 2006 in New Zealand and has since consolidated its reputation as one of the top accounting tools on the market.
 Its tagline is "Beautiful business", which is the main thing you need to know about Xero: it manages to make accounting sleek and enjoyable.
 Xero is incredibly user-friendly, simple and powerful, and is designed to help their customers do better in their own businesses via their accounting tools.